What is glaucoma?

 What causes glaucoma?

-The causes of glaucoma are unknown.
+Experts don't know what causes glaucoma.
 Even people with normal fluid pressure inside

 the eyes can lose their eyesight from glaucoma.